 User and Entity Behavior Analytics (UEBA) Solutions

-UEBA tools use traffic analytics to build models of standard user and entity behaviour over time.
-Where entities include networks, host machines, data repositories and network traffic.
-UEBA tools gather data from system logs and use complex data analysis techniques to establish a baseline behavioural pattern.
-The tools then continuously monitor users and entities, comparing them with the baseline behaviour and bolstering API security.
+UEBA tools use traffic analytics to build standard user and entity behavior models over time.
+Where entities include networks, host machines, data repositories, and network traffic.
+UEBA tools gather data from system logs and use complex data analysis techniques to establish a baseline behavioral pattern.
+The tools then continuously monitor users and entities, comparing them with the baseline behavior and bolstering API security.

 Typical UEBA tools consist of three main components:

-- Data Analytics – Gathers data and analyzes it over time to model the ‘usual’ behaviour of users and entities.
+- Data Analytics – Gathers data and analyzes it over time to model users’ and entities’ usual behavior.

 - Data Integration – Compare input data from various sources with existing security systems

-- Visualization/Presentation – Present analytical insights to system administrators/analysts, typically as an error warning to investigate unusual behaviour.
+- Visualization/Presentation – Present analytical insights to system administrators/analysts, typically as an error warning to investigate unusual behavior.

 Though not a standalone cyberattack strategy, a Privilege Escalation Attack can potentially devastate an organization’s security.
 With elevated access to the system, hackers capitalize on additional exposed accounts and systems, bringing down an entire business overnight.